What is the Three Fund Portfolio? The three-fund portfolio is a lazy portfolio that consists of …

 - 10.00% International REITs (VNQI)

-Meb Faber and Eric W. Richardson propose the using the following ETFs:
+In addition to this, Meb Faber and Eric W. Richardson propose using the following ETFs:

-Advantages and disadvantages of the Ivy 10 portfolio
+What are the advantages and disadvantages of the Ivy 10 portfolio?

-- Constructed by Meb Faber – a respected financial quant that almost single-handedly has revived market timing.
+- The portfolio is constructed by Meb Faber – a respected financial quant that almost single-handedly has revived market timing.